theneddlesking/traffic-flow-prediction-system/README.md

 ### Backend Dev

-If you are only working on the frontend, first init the app like above.
+If you are only working on the backend and API, first init the app like above.

 But then you can run the dev build: